JivoChat/JivoSDK-Android/README_en.md

 -   New messages indicator inside the integrated app
 -   PUSH notifications

-### Current version: 2.2
+### Current version: 2.2.2

 List of changes:

--   fixed incorrect display of `markdown` list;
--   added support for customizing the chat button;
--   added support for customizing a message with a picture;
+-   fixed errors that caused the SDK to crash and not work correctly;
+-   Jivo.changeChannelId() and Jivo.setUserToken() methods have been replaced with Jivo.setData() method;

 ### Known Issues:
 - There is a problem with displaying colors in **SDK** chat on **Xiaomi** devices.
 Solution - add a flag to your application's styles: